TuckerBMorgan/poro/README.md

 - Support for custom layers and operations
 - Lightweight and trying to focus on ease of understanding for others

+## note
+I work on this lib while I also have a job, and it is done for the enjoyment of learning, so it is likely a good idea to not use this for professional use as I am unlikely to get to any issues you might have in a timely manner :)

 # Getting Started
 ```bash
 cargo test --release